 One of the factors that are going to drive your decision is the cost.
-To have a salt pool you are going to need to invest into a SCG at the beginning, which can cost over a thousand dollars.
-The up side of this is you are going to save on the long run because you are not going to have to buy chlorine jugs for the pool.
-Instead every once in a while your pool will need a bag of 40 pounds of pool salt.
+To have a salt pool you are going to need to invest in an SCG at the beginning, which can cost over a thousand dollars.
+The upside of this is you are going to save in the long run because you are not going to have to buy chlorine jugs for the pool.
+Instead, every once in awhile your pool will need a bag of 40 pounds of pool salt.
 The SCG is definitely a long-term investment.

 How the water feels

 That is basically the big difference between salt and chlorine.
-Consumers describe the water as soft, silky and smooth, less harsh on the eyes, skin and clothes.
+Consumers describe the water as soft, silky and smooth, less harsh on the eyes, skin, and clothes.
 In a 2015 Hayward survey of 122 pool professionals, 73 percent replied their costumers report water softness is what they like best about their salt system.
-In a survey of by AQUA Magazine to 194 consumers 61 percent responded they think the water is softer.
+In a survey by AQUA Magazine to 194 consumers, 61 percent responded they think the water is softer.